MicrosoftDocs/power-automate-docs/articles/customapi-web-api-tutorial.md

 - There is no need to delegate any permissions.
 - **Important!** Note the application ID.
 You will need it later.

-### Second AAD application: Securing the Custom connector and delegated access
+### Second AAD application: Securing the custom connector and delegated access

-The second AAD application is used to secure the Custom connector registration and acquire delegated access to the Web API protected by the first application.
+The second AAD application is used to secure the custom connector registration and acquire delegated access to the Web API protected by the first application.
 Name this one **webAPI-customAPI** .

 - Sign-on URL: `https://login.windows.net`
 - Reply URL: `https://msmanaged-na.consent.azure-apim.net/redirect`